Ponderosa Pine Management

 As Ryan Neil says, the pot is the limiting factor.

 The pot can only hold so many roots and those roots can only hold so much energy.
 Each needle on the tree requires a certain amount of energy.
 If we know that the roots can only hold so much energy then we know that the more needles that are on the tree the less energy that each needle gets.
 If the roots have 10 pieces of energy and you have 1 needle on the tree, that needle gets all 10 pieces of energy.
 If the tree has 2 needles, then each needle gets 5 pieces of energy.
 If the tree has 5 needles then each needle gets 2 pieces of energy and so on.

-Three, four, five years after collecting if we fertilize and water from spring to fall we will have a Ponderosa Pine with a lot of needle mass, lots of interior budding and the newest needles will be shorter and shorter as a result of the larger needle mass.
+Two or three years after collecting, if we fertilize and water from spring to fall we will have a Ponderosa Pine with a lot of needle mass, lots of interior budding and the newest needles will be shorter and shorter as a result of the larger needle mass.

 When the tree has given us everything we have been looking for, we can go ahead and water as needed and only fertilize in the fall.
 Fall being as the third year needles start to fall off.
 Now is the time to start cutting back to the interior growth.
 You can do a second styling now as well.

 This is an image of Ponderosa Pine needles a year apart.
-The longer needles are last years needles (2017).
-The shorter are this year’s needles (2018).
+The longer needles are from 2017.
+The shorter needles are from 2018.
 The photo was taken on August 22nd, so the needles are just about done growing for the year.